solidzone/mailmeteor-landing/_posts/2021-09-30-seo-for-dummies.md

 <img src="/assets/img/blog/seo-for-dummies/competitors-top-subfolders.png" alt="Check your competitors’ content clusters" width="730px" height="385px"/>

-### How to find questions your competitors are answering that you aren’t
+### Tip #15 - How to find questions your competitors are answering that you aren’t

 <div class="blogpost-note">
   Site Explorer > Enter your domain > Content Gap > Filter for keywords that include "who, what, where, when, why” > Filter by KD